go-roii/Vid2Mp3/README.md

 # Vid2Mp3

-A video to mp3 converter Flutter project.
+A video to mp3 converter Linux Flutter project using ffmpeg.

 ## Getting Started